Variational assimilation of sparse time-averaged data for efficient adjoint-based optimization of unsteady RANS simulations: Methods

 To validate the effectiveness of our data assimilation approach for unsteady flows, we perform a spectral analysis to study the dynamic flow behavior before and after the optimization and compare it with the corresponding reference.
 For this purpose the lift coefficient

 with lift force $F_l$, density $\rho$, free-stream velocity $u_\infty$ and projected area $A$ is computed.
-The time signal is uniformly sampled during the forward problem computation for a sufficient number of periods, which is approx. 50 here.
+The time signal is sampled with a uniform time-step during the forward problem (URANS) computation for a sufficient number of periods, which is 50 here.
 Additionally, the initial transient, where the solution of the forward problem is not yet converged is omitted in the time signal for the spectral analysis.
 The frequency obtained from this analysis is considered the Strouhal frequency $f_s$ or first harmonic.
 Often this frequency governs the dominant vortex shedding in the wake.
+URANS simulations are not able to resolve any turbulent structures but can represent the coherent vortex structures associated with the Strouhal frequency.
+Therefore, higher harmonics are not investigated throughout this work as well as the restoration of spectral features are not considered as part of this research.
 Sometimes, however, the second harmonic is associated with the dominant vortex shedding in the wake \cite{trias_turbulent_2015}.
 This depends on the flow conditions, cylinder geometry and spatial location in the wake.
 Nevertheless, in this work the Strouhal number

 with the cylinder dimension $D$ is used as a global measure for the flow dynamics and is compared to the respective reference Strouhal number.